 Problems Basing Retirement Needs on Current Income

 Unfortunately, this rule of thumb isn't helpful for people who are in the early stages of their careers.
-If you're in your 20s or 30s, you may be earning an income that reflects your entry or intermediate-level position within a given career.
+If you're in your 20s or 30s, you're likely earning an income that reflects your entry or intermediate-level position within a given career.
 If you're in the middle of your career but have decided to make a career change, you may also temporarily experience lower pay that affects your retirement-savings formula.

 When you're unsure what your pre-retirement income is going to be, it becomes difficult to project the amount you'll need during your senior years.

 Another problem with the "replace your income" rule of thumb is that this advice hinges on the assumption that you spend the majority of your income.

 If you typically save 10% to 15% of your income for retirement and perhaps another 10% to 15% of your income for other non-retirement types of savings, then the implication would be that you spent somewhere around 70% to 85% of your income.

 It makes sense under that very specific set of circumstances that if you spend the majority of what you make and you don't expect your spending habits to change whatsoever during retirement, then you would need to create enough money so everything would stay the same.